-As an art lover myself, the first thing I’m always curious about when it comes to any artist is what inspires them (especially when their designs are so vivid and bursting with life) so this was the first question I posed to Clayden’s mother Antoinette, writes Cape {town} Etc’s Ashleigh Nefdt.
+As an art lover myself, the first thing I’m always nosey to know what inspires any artist (especially when their designs burst with so much life).
+So, this was the first question I posed to Clayden’s mother Antoinette, writes Cape {town} Etc’s Ashleigh Nefdt.

 Antoinette had lost her job, and schools were closed due to COVID-19.
-She decided to take her son out of school for two reasons – the first pertaining to his Autism where “structure is crucial, and the uncertainty of what’s going on at school played a big part in his emotional wellbeing.”
+She decided to take her son out of school for two reasons.
+The first related to his Autism where “structure is crucial, and the uncertainty of what’s going on at school played a big part in his emotional wellbeing.”

-The second reason for him being taken out was because he struggled in school.
+The second was because he struggled in school.
 “He just could not get the reading & writing under his belt and because of that he was teased a lot,” says Antoinette.

 However, despite Clayden’s newfound artistic freedom, financial freedom was an entirely separate matter.